BMW Sauber F1.07: Season performance

+The car was also involved in one of the biggest crashes of the modern era, Kubica's in Canada.
+He was replaced by future world champion Vettel for one race.

 Livery

-BMW Sauber went into the 2007 season with sponsorship continuity; unlike many rival teams, such as McLaren, Honda and Renault, who had to drop their tobacco sponsorship.
+BMW Sauber went into 2007 season with sponsorship continuity; unlike many rival teams such as Honda, McLaren and Renault, who had to drop their tobacco sponsorship.
 This meant the 2007 cars had a similar livery to that of the 2006 design with only subtle changes.